Hawaii State Bird

 • Goslings: Flightless for 11-14 weeks after hatching

-• Longevity Record: 18 Years and 11 months (according to USGS Bird Banding Lab)
+• Longevity Record: 20 Years and 7 months

 50 State Birds Main Page